 The Golden Rule

 This is going to be a long piece but I wanted to make sure I put all the information in one place.
-I want to talk about the golden rule and the subject is somewhat in depth so I apologize for the length of the video.
+I want to talk about the golden rule and the subject is somewhat in depth so I apologize for the length of the post.
 With that said, I'd like to begin...The nature of moral relativism is to gain an advantage.

 In a world where everyone is engaged in competition for resources, we are all criminals committing crimes against other criminals.
 We are also hypocrites when it comes to being offended by this and we cope with these crimes through moral relativism.